 With Rev. Antonia’s guidance we created a Sunday Volunteer Team program to involve more people in supporting our Sunday services and began a Soul Matters ministry organized around a monthly theme that we explore both in worship services and small group discussions.
 Rev. Antonia initiated a Leadership Development Committee and a Program Council to address long-term leadership needs and establish better communication and coherence among the ministries of the congregation.
 The Board of Trustees is engaged in implementing a governance by policy model..

 Attendance at our Sunday services and membership have continued to grow since the move to our new building.
 New members and friends continue to infuse the congregation with fresh ideas and energy, and more families with young children are joining us all the time.
 In recognition of our dynamic growth, UUA recognized UUFCO as a Breakthrough Congregation in 2016.
 Our congregation is committed to warmly welcoming newcomers and helping them find meaningful connections and ways of being of service.
 Many community organizations use our facility for meetings, workshops, conferences, fundraisers, and performances.

-Rev. Antonia's last service with us was June 25, 2017, and Rev. Scott Rudolph, our new Settled Minister, joins us in mid-August.
+Rev. Antonia's last service with us was June 25, 2017.
+Rev. Scott Rudolph, our new Settled Minister, joined us in August.
 We welcome Rev. Rudolph's creative energy, experience, collaborative leadership, and spiritual guidance as we work together to realize our mission of seeking meaning, celebrating life, and serving the spirit of love and justice in our world.